Task Dispatching

 When to Use

-Delayed tasks work great for reminders, follow-ups, retry mechanisms with backoff, or any time-based workflow where you want something to happen after a specific amount of time passes.
+Delayed tasks suit reminders, follow-ups, retry mechanisms with backoff, or any workflow where something should happen after a specific amount of time passes.

 Example: Order Processing Workflow